awurth/SlimREST/README.md

-# Slim-rest-base - Slim 3 skeleton
+# Slim REST base - A Slim 3 skeleton
-> This is a skeleton for Slim PHP micro-framework to get started quickly
+> This is a skeleton for Slim PHP micro-framework to get started quickly building a REST API

 ## Features
 - REST router